Beat Holiday Stress

 3. Maintain at least a modified fitness regimen

-With all the busyness and craziness of the holidays, one of the first things to go might be your fitness regimen.
+With all the busyness and craziness of the holidays, one of the first things to go about might be your fitness regimen.

 While you should not pressure yourself to maintain peak performance, you will do yourself a service by trying to squeeze at least a few workouts in.